 This course is designed to provide the training and functional skills necessary for a wide range of careers within the music industry.
 You will develop knowledge and understanding of popular music practice, as well as creative and practical industry skills.

 You will learn through workshops, lectures, recording sessions, seminars and tutorials.
-You will study the theory, wider contexts and contemporary issues surrounding the modern day music industry, and there will be regular visits from industry experts and artists.
-You will also develop musical and creative skills required by a performer, composer or producer, learn how to work well in teams, demonstrate leadership, organisation and decision-making skills, develop a profile suitable for an artist looking for employment within the music industry, and reflect on individual progress as an artist and learn how to improve.To view the programme specification, click here.
+You will study the theory, wider contexts and contemporary issues surrounding the modern day music industry and there will be regular visits from industry experts and artists.
+You will also develop the musical and creative skills required by a performer, composer or producer, learn how to work well in teams and demonstrate leadership, organisation and decision-making skills.
+This programme will help you to develop a profile suitable for an artist looking for employment within the music industry and reflect on individual progress as an artist, learning how to improve along the way.

 - Group projects

 You will need to be aged 18 years or over on or before 31 August of the academic year the course commences.

 You must have four GCSEs at Grade 4 or higher and three A Levels or a minimum of 48 UCAS points, which may be gained from the following qualifications:

 - Level 3 Diploma in creative and media skills